Data Privacy - General Data Protection Regulation

 - Anyone who gets information has to keep it confidential or we cannot share it with them.

 - The right for you to access your information.
 If you want to know what information we have about you then please contact us on 01252 774077 or email email@example.com.
-If you contact us to discuss your request we can usually respond to you request more quickly.
+If you contact us to discuss your request we can usually respond to your request more quickly.

 - The right to have errors in your information corrected.
-If you aware of errors in your information then please contact us on 01252 774077 or email firstname.lastname@example.org.
+If you aware of errors in your information, then please contact us on 01252 774077 or email firstname.lastname@example.org.

-- The right to have non statutory information held about you deleted.
+- The right to have non-statutory information held about you deleted.
 There are limitations to this right, as the Electoral Register is a document of record and is kept for ever.

-The legislation is new and wide ranging but we are committed to making sure that we set the highest standards of good practice in how it is implemented.
+We are committed to making sure that we set the highest standards of good practice in how it is implemented.
 This privacy notice may be updated frequently as new advice in relation to GDPR is adopted.

 This is the privacy notice that applies to the following Elections and Registration processes: